heschy/HeschyCrypt/README.md

 - [X] HeschyCrypt for Windows    (*Tested with the DEV-CPP IDE*)
 - [X] HeschyCrypt for Linux      (*Tested with the G++ Compiler*)
-- [X] Problem: Password needs to be longer then the Text ( SOLVED )
+- [X] Problem: Password needs to be longer then the Text

 ### In Work